jchuerva/appium-qabify2019/README.md

 ## Test Plan

-For testing an App like this, in an agile team, I recommend a combination of automated user interface tests and exploratory testing.
+For testing an App like this, in an agile team, I recommend a combination of *automated user interface tests* and *exploratory testing*.

 ### Exploratory testing
 During the exploratory testing process, we learn the product, design test cases, execute test cases and interprete the test results at the same time.
 It is a method that requires the tester to think critically through the entire process.